Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/os-reinstallation.rst

             2. Go to the option menu and "boot option".

-            3. Select "USB boot" and select "Install Qubes OS".
+            3. Select "USB boot" and select "Install Qubes OS (latest kernel)".

             4. Once the installer started follow the instuctions and when asked choose to encrypt your drive's data.